NopeNix/VLC-Video-Repeater/README.md

 # VLC-Video-Repeater

 This Comtainer can read any stream VLC can read and acceppts multiple clients.
+Originally programmed to Make ESP32-CAM able to servme Multiple clients but may be used for other things, too!

 It outputs the stream on: http://127.0.0.1:8080/